 Each synagogue contains a lobby, prayer hall, toilet, kitchenette, sheltered area and storage room on the ground floor, and a women’s gallery and toilets on the gallery floor.

-The building strength is its duality; each building is a mirror of the other, and their arranging creates shared public spaces.
+The building’s visual and functional strength lies in its duplicity: each building is a mirror image of the other, and their arrangement together creates shared public spaces.

-The exterior image of each building is a penetration of two objects while one is the base and the other functions as a dual cone element, roofing the central spaces of prayer halls, creating the presence the and look of a public building.
+The exterior image of each building is a conjunction of two parts – where one is the base and the other functions as a dual cone element, roofing the central spaces of the prayer halls, and creating the presence and look of a public building.

-The objects` finish expresses the nearby sea.
-The lower object is covered with gravel, in order to symbolize the shore, while the upper white object symbolizes the suds.
-Window panes are blue as the sea, and viewed from the women`s gallery.
+The finishing of the two parts embodies the nearby sea.
+The lower structure is covered with gravel, symbolizing the shore, while the upper, white structure symbolizes sea foam.
+The window panes are blue, like the sea, and can be viewed from the women’s gallery.

-Each building has a transparent axis, creating two symmetric grains at the sides of the lobby: One for the vertical motion and protected area, and the second for the wet area.
-Women`s gallery overlooks the central space, and is connected to an outside terrace, used as a place for the children coming with their parents
+Each building has a transparent axis, creating two symmetric nuclei at each side of the lobby: one for vertical motion and the sheltered area, and the second for the “wet” area, which includes the toilets and a kitchenette.
+The women’s gallery overlooks the central space, and is connected to an outside terrace, used as a recreational space for children and parents.